CSCfi/csc-user-guide/docs/data/Allas/using_allas/rclone.md

 This command returns the uploaded data from Allas to the _mydata_ directory.
 Note however that if you have added new data to _mydata_ after synchronizing the directory with Allas, this data will be erased.

+!!!
+Note

-**Note: Rclone should not be be used to copy or rename objectd in Allas.
-Rclone provides commands for these operations but they don't work correctly for over 5 GB files. **
+    Rclone should not be be used to copy or rename objectd in Allas.
+    Rclone provides commands for these operations but they don't work correctly for over 5 GB files.